 7.9 Zoom is a platform that allows users to host a video conference with meetings of up to one thousand participants, with the host controlling secure access and encryption of the meetings with password protection.
 It allows for the sharing of documents.
 It is considered by some to provide the highest quality video and sound of the platforms available.
 Break-out rooms as part of the meeting are possible, away from the main hearing.
 Accordingly, advocates' discussions in the absence of the judge can be held under the umbrella of the same meeting with specific participants.
 Advocates can 'leave' the hearing room, take instructions in the 'meeting room' and then re-join the hearing.
 Zoom is a cross-platform software which works across both Windows PCs and Apple Mac products.
+Online tutorials are available at https://support.zoom.us/hc/en-us/articles/206618765-Zoom-Video-Tutorials?ga=2.60121641.546688394.1585071332-1582296056.1584693973.

 7.10 The cheapest version of Zoom that allows up to 100 participants per video conference is £11.99 per month if paid for monthly and the equivalent of £9.99 a month if paid as an annual fee.
 The free version, the 'Basic' version limits the duration of any video conference established by the basic licence holder to 40 minutes, so is not suitable for most video court hearings.
 However, any invitee to a video conference organised on Zoom does not need to pay any fee.
 This means that were the judge to be invited by one of the parties (the judge having installed on the computer the Zoom software) there would be no cost to the MoJ as in such circumstances it would not be necessary to issue additional licences for the judiciary.
-Some chambers, particularly those dealing with so called 'big money'
+The host will send the judge an invitation which includes a URL which the judge clicks on to join the hearing and communications will be established using 256-bit TLS encryption and all shared content can be protected by that encryption.
+Lawyers are anxious as to whether they are authorised to run hearings where they are invited by the court, or required for technical reasons to set up the link and how they should handle the resulting recordings (see now however, Appendix 1).
+These anxieties appear to be unfounded.

-financial remedy cases have offered to make available a 'clean' iPad loaded with Zoom for use by the court.
+7.10.1 Some chambers, particularly those dealing with so called 'big money' financial remedy cases have offered to make available a 'clean' iPad loaded with Zoom for use by the court.
 However, this runs the risk of becoming a route of transmission for the virus.
 Once again, there remain issues with the installation of this platform on DOM1 machines.
 Zoom says that: "The Zoom web client allows joining a Zoom meeting without downloading any plugins or software.
 However, the web client has limited features and functions best on Google Chrome."
 Unfortunately, DOM1 machines are not loaded with Chrome.
 They have Edge and Firefox but an experiment by Mostyn J and HHJ O'Dwyer using both browsers was unsuccessful.
 Judges with DOM1 machines will likely have to use Skype for Business until Chrome is made available.
+Both Judd J and Francis J held successful hearings using Zoom on 24 March 2020.